 Rock Candy Gypsy didn’t start as a business plan—it started as survival, creativity, and a dream that refused to stay quiet.

 Originally founded in 2011 as Rock Candy Jewelry Company, this brand was born during a season when creating wasn’t optional—it was necessary.
-After losing my father in september of that year, I poured myself into making jewelry to keep my mind busy so that the depression didn't take over my life.
+After losing my father in september of that year, I poured myself into making jewelry to keep my mind busy.
 It wasn’t all glamorous, but it was healing.
 And it kept me going.

-In January 2022, both of my grandparents became ill, and I stepped away from my brand to run their restaurant—a local business that had served our community for nearly 30 years.
-I ran it full-time through unimaginable loss, saying goodbye to my grandmother in July 2022 and my grandfather in August 2024.
+I loved the life we had when traveling but covid had other plans.
+I lost my job of 12.5 years at the beginning of 2020.
+I began helping my grandparents at their family-owned restaurant in the fall of that year.
+In January 2022, both of my grandparents became ill, and I stepped away from my business to run their restaurant full-time.
+I continued to show up, even through unimaginable loss, saying goodbye to my grandmother in July 2022 and my grandfather in August 2024.
 After his passing, I entered another deeply personal season—facing infertility and learning how to hold both grief and hope at the same time.
-It was a chapter that required patience, faith, and a redefinition of what strength looks like but I was broken.
-I found myself depressed, crying, and praying that God would hear my words.
-I prayed for peace, for my husbands health, for less stress, and for his will to be done in our lives, and that we may ultimately have a child of our own.
-In that moment nothing else mattered.
+It was a chapter that required patience, faith, and a redefinition of what strength looks like but I was broken inside.
+All I could do was pray.
 In less than 24 hours - God answered.
 He provided a way out of the cloud of debt that surrounded that restaurant and all the stress that came along with it.
 I loved that place, cherished every memory that I ever had there but it was time to move on.
 My heart wasnt in it anymore.
-I did it for my grandparents and to carry on their legacy but they were no longer here.
+I did everything for 'them' but they were no longer here.
 God knew exactly what my heart needed in this time.
-God reminded me that I’m still here and that I now have another chance to return to my calling and just be 'me'.
-A less stressed version of me... hoping that would ultimately help provide a chance to grow our family.
-With that burden lifted I found freedom.
-I started creating again... from a place of love, being unapologetically me, my authentic self.
+He reminded me that I’m still here and that I now have another chance to return to what I love the most and just be 'me'.
+A less stressed version of me...
+The restaurant that I once knew as a second home closed its doors for the final time in October of 2025.
+I was overwhelmed with emotions during that time but with that burden lifted off of my shoulders -- I finally found freedom.
+I started creating again... from a place of peace & love.
+What I wasn't able to do for a very long time.